syadegari/mlops-multimodel-k8s-demo/README.md

       - [8.9.3 Sample output](#893-sample-output)
     - [8.10 Cleanup](#810-cleanup)

 # MLOps Demo – Multi-Model Inference on Kubernetes

 ## 1. Objectives

 The following goals are considered for this demo:

-  - Design, deploy and operate scalable inference services for ML models.
+- Design, deploy, and operate scalable inference services for ML models.
-  - Package each model model as a separate, reproducible container.
+- Package each model as a separate, reproducible container.
 - Run them on a Kubernetes cluster with autoscaling and monitoring.
 - Create and expose clean APIs that can be used by non-ML users.
-  - Versioning of trained models and ability to roll back as well as providing metrics and logging.
+- Provide model versioning, the ability to roll back, and basic metrics and logging.

-This demo is a smale-scale, single node minikube, but the overall architecture is flexible enough that can be scaled to production node/hardware.
+This demo is a small-scale, single-node minikube cluster, but the overall architecture is flexible enough that it can be scaled to production-grade clusters and hardware.

 ---